Francis Crossley: Philanthropy

+In 1870 he founded a loan fund of £10,000 for the benefit of deserving tradesmen of Halifax, and in the same year presented to the London Missionary Society the sum of £20,000, the largest donation the society had ever received.
+About the same period he gave £10,000 to the Congregational Pastors' Retiring Fund, and the same sum towards the formation of a fund for the relief of widows of congregational ministers.

 Personal life

 He married, on 11 December 1845, Martha Eliza, daughter of Henry Brinton of Kidderminster, by whom he had an only son, Savile Crossley, second baronet, MP successively for Lowestoft and for Halifax.
 He was the author of Canada and the United States, a lecture, 1856.
 Savile was to become a prominent Liberal Unionist politician and was created Baron Somerleyton in 1916.

 Crossley was mayor of Halifax in 1849 and 1850, and purchased Somerleyton Hall in Suffolk in 1862 from Morton Peto.

 He was created a baronet on 23 January 1863.
 After a long illness he died at Bellevue, Halifax, 5 January 1872, and was buried in the general cemetery on 12 January.
 His will was proved 27 May 1872, when the personalty was sworn under £800,000.